SNAP Benefits in New Mexico: How to Apply and Qualify

 EBT Deposit Schedule in New Mexico

-In New Mexico, benefits are deposited on the first 20 days of the month.
-Your specific date is based on the last two digits of your Social Security Number, which helps you plan your grocery budget.
+In New Mexico, SNAP benefits are deposited over the first 20 days of the month.
+Your specific date depends on the last two digits of your Social Security number, helping you budget for the month.

 How to Check Your EBT Card Balance